 Please pray for

-- For those who are sick and awaiting medical treatment
+- For those on waiting lists for medical treatment